patrickmmartin/pith-writings/dao_of_scratch/article.md

 ## It's coming a "classroom near you"

-Good Point 1: “This Thing is Happening”" Note also that Scratch at this moment on the way to being taught in the UK in primary and secondary schools - that's years 3-8! (around 7 to 12).
+`Good Point 1: “This Thing is Happening”` Note also that Scratch at this moment on the way to being taught in the UK in primary and secondary schools - that's years 3-8! (around 7 to 12).
 See the announcement here: https://www.gov.uk/government/news/harmful-ict-curriculum-set-to-be-dropped-to-make-way-for-rigorous-computer-science

 ## The Scratch Heritage